KseniaSOS/Guess-the-Company/README.md

 # *Guess The Company*
-Guess the Company is a basic multiple choice Quiz.
-It is aimed at user who want a bit of fun and want to test their knowledge if they can identifying a brand by its slogan.
-User will find 30 questions.
+Guess the Company is a simple multiple choice quiz.
+It is intended for users who want to have some fun and want to test their knowledge if they can identify a brand by its slogan.
+The quiz has 30 different questions.
+For one game, the quiz selectively gives only 10 questions, so the user can play it several times.

 Visit the live website [*HERE*]( https://kseniasos.github.io/Guess-the-Company/)